taroooyan/bg-wiki/NANO-MANUAL.md

 ## Assembly ideas and guide
 #### bGeigie Nano assembly instructions, v5a
-Congratulations on obtaining a SAFECAST bGeigie Nano kit.
-This high-performance geiger counter with GPS logging and memory has been developed by SAFECAST volunteers and thoroughly tested in the ﬁeld.
-We're happy to be able to make it available in kit form for radiation enthusiasts everywhere to build on their own.
+To the new users of the bGeigie Nano, congratulations and welcome to the Safecast community.
+We're happy to be able to deliver this high-performance geiger counter with GPS logging and memory, which has been developed and field-tested by Safecast volunteers.

-Depending in your skill and experience level, assembly should take about 3-4 hours.
-We've tried to anticipate possible bumps and snags along the way, and have tempted to make these instructions as helpful as possible for novices.
-So if it seems like we're explaining the obvious from time to time, that's why.
-If you're very experienced at assembling electronic devices, feel free to modify the order of the steps.Docs, including the schematic, parts list, and a copy of these instructions as well as the user's manual will be downloadable soon from: www.safecast.org
+The kit format allows for cost savings and for DIY learning.
+The assembly can take as little as 3-4 hours depending on electronics skill and experience level.
+This assembly manual is for all users including novices.
+So we are trying to make these instructions clear, graphic and explicit.
+For some we're explaining the obvious, for others this still may not be helpful enough.
+If you're very experienced at assembling electronic devices, feel free to modify the order of the steps.
+Docs, including the schematic (circuit  diagram), parts list, and a copy of these assembly instructions as well as the user's manual will be available soon, to download from the website  http://blog.safecast.org/ .
+For support see the site and the links on the home page (including:  https://groups.google.com/forum/#!forum/safecast-devices "a group for the community to use for questions and protips and hacking ideas for Safecast".)

 ![](https://raw.github.com/safecast/bGeigieNanoKit/0fe74739db57eaff2645784c28dcb78e88a4b2f0/nano%20manual%20named%20pics/Pieter_frustrated.jpg)

 #### BEFORE YOU START:
-The LND7317 pancake sensor looks robust but is very delicate!
-Please handle it carefully!
-It has a thin mylar covering on one face, and inside is a partial vacuum.
+The LND7317 pancake sensor is very delicate, although it looks robust.
+It has a thin mylar covering on one face, and inside there is a partial vacuum.
 The mylar is easily punctured, rendering the tube useless.
 Since it's the single most expensive component, it would be a shame to trash it.
+Please handle it carefully!
 May we recommend that you leave it in the box until you're ready to attach it?
-(That would be step D...)
+(That would be step 04.)
+And as with any work, before you start take time to gather tools, clear space, read the manual and turn off distractions.
+The assembly is not difficult but there are little details to pay attention to.
+Take a breath and enjoy the build.

 #### WARNINGS:
-Solder iron should be 200-350 degrees Celsius 400-650 degrees Fahrenheit?]We hate to be a nanny, but smoke from solder is dangerous for your health, so work in a well-ventilated area please.Wear safety glasses when cutting off leads.
-They become needle-like projectiles that could blind you or your cat.Many of the small components are not very robust, and it's possible to yank the wire leads out accidentally.
+Solder iron should be 200-350 degrees Celsius (400-650 degrees Fahrenheit?]
+We hate to be a nanny, but smoke from solder is dangerous for your health, so work in a well-ventilated area please.
+Wear safety glasses when cutting off leads.
+They become needle-like projectiles that could blind you or your cat.
+Do not puncture the Li-Po battery.
+And be gentle with the kit.
+Some of the components are fragile, e.g. it's possible to break the wire leads from the battery accidentally.

 ### Essential Tools:
 * soldering iron or gun
 * solder 60/40